appfair/App/docs/index.md

 <img style="width: 50%;" align="right" src="screenshots/screenshot_01-mac-2484x1742.png" />

 Browse, download and install Mac apps from a vast catalog of both free and commercial native desktop applications.
-The App Fair enables the discovery of third-party applications from the community homebrew [casks](https://formulae.brew.sh/cask/) catalog, as well as accessing free and open-source apps published through the [appfair.net](https://appfair.net) distribution network.
+The App Fair provides access to thousands of third-party applications from the community “Homebrew Casks” catalog, as well as accessing free and open-source apps published through the appfair.net distribution network.

 {% assign browsers = '
 <a href="https://appfair.app/fair#cask/microsoft-edge">Edge</a>;